SIDNut/victron-api-HA-integration/README.md

 ## Credits

+- swario for providing the original VRM API integration
 - Victron Energy for providing the VRM API
 - The Home Assistant community for tooling and examples that inspired this integration